 What about high-deductible (HSA) health insurance?
 Those with high-deductible insurance are welcome here.
 Since all expenses up to the deductible must be paid out-of-pocket, finding the best value is very important.
 We think you will find the best value at Simple Traditions Family Health.

 What is your view of vaccines?
 Many people are looking for a "vaccine-friendly doctor" or an "anti-vaccine friendly doctor."
 While we generally recommend most vaccines that are recommended by the Centers for Disease Control (CDC), we recognize there are many reasons some choose not to vaccinate themselves or their children.
 Some choose partial vaccination.
 We do not turn away anyone because they choose not to get vaccinations, nor do we try to force people to get vaccines.
 We oppose mandatory vaccination.
 If you have questions about particular vaccines, we would be happy to discuss the risks and benefits with you.

 Do you prescribe bio-identical hormones?
 Many women prefer bio-identical estradiol and progesterone when they need treatment with hormones.
 We prescribe either synthetic or bio-identical hormones based on the needs and preference of the individual patient.

 Do you prescribe Nature-throid, Armour thyroid, NP thyroid, or compounded thyroid medication?
 We commonly manage hypothyroidism (low thyroid) in our clinic.
 There are various options for treating this condition including the medications mentioned above.
-We prescribe Nature-throid, Armour thyroid, levothyroxine (T4 only), or liothyronine (T3 only), or even compounded thyroid medication, depending on the needs and preferences of the individual patient.
+We prescribe Nature-throid, Armour thyroid, NP thyroid, levothyroxine (T4 only), liothyronine (T3 only), or even compounded thyroid medication, depending on the needs and preferences of the individual patient.

 I'd like a chance to meet the doctor and see the office before deciding to come there.
 Can I do that?
 Yes.
 We offer free, initial visits to new patients who want to check us out before making a decision.
 As long as we are not diagnosing or treating a medical problem, there is no charge.
 If you don't want a visit like this, you can always ask us questions by phone or email.